asyncapi/ts-nats-template/README.md

 * This template has not been tested with payloads with different specs other than JSON Schema draft 7.

 # Connection options
 Currently the generated client offers 4 standard methods of connecting to your NATS server `connectWithUserCreds`, `connectWithUserPass`, `connectToHost` and `connectWithNkey`.
 If you need something customized use the standard `connect` method with your custom options.
-Currently the template does not care which security details you have defined in your AsyncAPI document.
+Currently, the template does not care which security details you have defined in your AsyncAPI document.

 # Available events
 The generated client can emit multiple events, all of these are directly from the [nats-ts](https://github.com/nats-io/nats.ts#notifications) library.
 Where the errors are wrapped in a custom `NatsTypescriptTemplateError` type.